Guide: Updating the test bed

 Summary

 Congratulations!
 You have just updated your test bed to the latest version.
-In doing so you used Docker to download the test bed’s latest component versions that you then used to update your installation.
+In doing so you downloaded the test bed’s latest component versions, applied configuration changes, and confirmed that the update completed successfully.

 See also